Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 ```

-We can then build a function to create any number of data sets.
+We can then build a function to create many different data sets.
 This function will calculate the number of scans per increment on a normal distribution.

 ```r